EOxServer/eoxserver/docs/sphinx/en/users/basics.rst

 queryable "outlines" layers are added for Rectified Stitched Mosaics and Dataset Series which show the footprints of the Datasets they contain.

 ..
-TODO: Include once implementation is available.
+TODO: Web Processing Service: Include once implementation is available.
     Web Processing Service
     ~~~~~~~~~~~~~~~~~~~~~~